 However, it has of recent years been recognized that a merchant may have a sufficient economic interest in the use of his mark outside the field of his own exploitation to justify interposition by a court.
 His mark is his authentic seal; by it he vouches for the goods which bear it; it carries his name for good or ill.
 If another uses it, he borrows the owner's reputation, whose quality no longer lies within his own control.
-This is an injury, even though the borrower does not tarnish it, or divert any sales by its use; for a reputation, like a face, is the symbol of its possessor and creator, and another can use it only as a mask.
-And so it has come to be recognized that, unless the borrower's use is so foreign to the owner's as to insure against any identification of the two, it is unlawful.
-The defendant need not permit another to attach to its good will the consequences of trade methods not its own.
-134
+This is an injury, even though the borrower does not tarnish it, or divert any sales by its use; for a reputation, like a face, is the symbol of its possessor and creator, and another can 147.
+Id. at 1046-47 (emphasis added).